-The college has conducted an asbestos exposure assessment for sampling activities and as a result, has found that staff conducting this activity are not subjected to exposure over the PEL (permissible exposure limit).
-As such, sample collection staff may elect to forgo Tyvek suits and respirators at their discretion (unless the sample is known to be or obviously TSI).
+The college has conducted an asbestos exposure assessment for sampling activities and as a result has found that staff conducting this activity are not subjected to exposure over the PEL (permissible exposure limit).
+As such, sample collection staff may elect to forgo Tyvek suits and respirators at their discretion.
 Copies of the exposure assessment can be obtained from the EHS office.